iamtitouche/DeepRL/DQN/DQN/README.md

-# The Deep Q-Learning Algorithm
+# The Deep Q-Network Algorithm

 ## Introduction to Notations